Reen/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is calculated within the `Line` class and is updated each time a new fit is processed (see line # of `LaneFinding.py`).
+The radius of curvature is calculated within the `Line` class and is updated each time a new fit is processed (see line 33 of `LaneFinding.py`).
-The offset is calculated in `LaneFinding::calculate_offset` (line # of `LaneFinding.py`).
+The offset is calculated in `LaneFinding::calculate_offset` (line 216 of `LaneFinding.py`).
 The calculated offset is calculated in the automotive coordiate system with the _x_-axis pointing forward and _y_ pointing to the left.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `LaneFinding.py` in the function `Lanefinding::process_image()`.
+I implemented this step in lines 192 through 214, as well as lines 221 to 240 in my code in `LaneFinding.py` in the function `Lanefinding::process_image()`.
 Here is an example of my result on a test image:

 ![Output image with curvature and offset rendered and the fitted lanes overlayed][image6]